ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 For more details about the `controleval.py` too, run `utils/controleval.py --help`.

-### Creating spreadsheets for submission to governing bodies
+### Creating spreadsheets for submission
-Sometimes a control file needs to be exported to format specific for review to a governing body.
+Sometimes a control file needs to be exported to format specific for review.

 #### DISA STIGs
 ##### Getting Started